-Short-Term Incentive Program ("STIP") or Corporate Bonus Plan ("CBP"): supports a high-performance culture by providing certain employees with the potential to receive an annual bonus if the Company meets annual financial and safety objectives.
+Short-Term Incentive Program ("STIP"): The STIP supports a high-performance culture by providing certain employees with the potential to receive an annual bonus if the Company meets annual financial and safety objectives.
 This is determined based on role and responsibility as well as achievement against predetermined performance metrics for business and personal goals.